-- 7.1 The service plan commitments are designed to be accommodated within the resources currently available to your Committee. - 7.2 In relation to your Committee these include externally provided ring fenced funding, including: - The Illegal Money Lending Project is funded through the Department for Business Innovation and Skills. - The regional Scambusters team is funded through National Trading Standards. - Contaminated Land assessment and remediation works are funded by the Department for the Environmental Food and Rural Affairs. - 7.3 The majority of the services within Licensing are funded through licence fees which are ring fenced by legislation. - 7.4 The savings for 2017/2018 are reflected in the budget set for the Committee.

-8. Implications for Policy Priorities

-- 8.1 Service plans flow from and support the Leaders Policy Statement areas and the Council Plan and other national and corporate priorities. - 9.
-Implications for Equality and Diversity - 9.1 The consideration of equality and diversity is fundamental to service planning arrangements.
+- 7.1 The Regulation and Enforcement service plan commitments are designed to be accommodated within the resources currently available to your Committee. - 7.2 In relation to your Committee these include externally provided ring fenced funding, including:

+- The Illegal Money Lending Project is funded through the Department for Business Innovation and Skills. - The Regional Investigations team is funded through National Trading Standards. - Contaminated Land assessment and remediation works are funded by the Department for the Environmental Food and Rural Affairs. - 7.3 The majority of the services within Licensing are funded through licence fees which are ring fenced by legislation in compliance with the EU Services Directive. - 7.4 The savings for 2018/2019 are reflected in the budget set for the Committee. - 8.
+Implications for Policy Priorities - 8.1 Service plans flow from the Council Plan and other national and corporate priorities. - 9.
+Implications for Equality and Diversity - 9.1 The consideration of equality and diversity is fundamental to service planning arrangements. - 9.2 This report consolidates many different projects and activities.
+The need to carry out an equality impact assessment will be assessed for each one.